cloudfoundry-attic/cf-docs/source/docs/using/services/spring-service-bindings.html.md

 ## <a id='auto'></a>Auto-Reconfiguration ##

-> **The Spring auto-reconfiguration support library will be updated in the coming weeks to support Marketplace services on Cloud Foundry v2.
-Until a new version of the library is released, Spring apps will need to use the [manual configuration](#manual) method to connect to Marketplace services.**

 If your Spring application requires services (such as a database or messaging system), you might be able to deploy your application to Cloud Foundry without changing any code.
 In this case, Cloud Foundry automatically re-configures the relevant bean definitions to bind them to cloud services.

 Cloud Foundry auto-reconfigures applications only if the following items are true for your application: